Iranian National Jewels: The Royal Mace of Iran

 The Royal Mace of Iran is a jewel-encrusted ceremonial mace, a part of the Iranian Crown Jewels.
-It was a favorite of Fat′h-Ali Shah Qajar, who is often shown holding it in his miniature portraits.
+It was a favorite of Fath-Ali Shah Qajar, who is often shown holding it in his miniature portraits.

 The mace is encrusted with spinels and diamonds, from end to end.
 It is 73 cm (2.4 ft) long.
 The largest diamond weighs 17 carats (3.4 g), and is located on the very top of the mace.
 The largest spinels are the six surrounding the top of the mace, each weighing 40 carats (8 g).